SpankChain/spankbank/Readme.md

 #### splitStake

 Used by stakers to transfer `spankAmount` of their staked SPANK (up to 100%) to the provided `newAddress`.
+Can only be called before the staker checks in for a period.

+TODO - current function does not enforce that splitStake must be called after check in

 1. Updates the period.
 2. Subtracts the `spankAmount` to split from `staker.spankStaked`.
-3.
+3. Create and save a new `Staker` with the transferred `spankAmount`, and the same `startingPeriod` and `endingPeriod` as the original staker.

 ```
   function splitStake(address newAddress, uint256 spankAmount) public {